porfirio-hdz/dvc-pipelines/README.md

 We will create a Python script called data_prepare.py and save it in a new stages folder under the src folder.

-- At this moment we can run a ```dvc status``` command.
-This will tell us that there is no pipeline tracked in the project yet.
+- We can now run a ```dvc status``` command.
+This will tell us that no pipeline is tracked in the project yet.

 Once we have our script, we can create a DVC stage with the following command: